 “Before changes were made to the bankruptcy code in 2005‚ only government-issued or guaranteed student loans were protected during bankruptcy‚” said Sen. Dick Durbin (D-Ill.) in a press release.
 “This protection has been in place since 1978 and was intended to safeguard federal investments in higher education.
 Today’s bill would restore the bankruptcy law‚ as it pertains to private student loans‚ to the language that was in place before 2005‚ so that privately issued student loans will once again be dischargeable in bankruptcy.”

-If you need to speak with a bankruptcy attorney in Los Angeles‚ Encino or Glendale‚ contact Cal West Law at (818) 446-1334 for a free consultation.
+If you need to speak with a bankruptcy attorney in Woodland Hills‚ Encino or Glendale‚ contact Cal West Law at (818) 446-1334 for a free consultation.